 This course will involve the study of vectors, partial derivatives, multiple integrals and their applications, Greene's and Stokes' Theorems.
-Prerequisite: "C" or better in MAT 202.
+Prerequisite: MAT 202

 MAT 208 Foundations of Numbers and Operations

 This course is an Area F introductory mathematics course for Early Childhood Education majors.
 This course will emphasize the understanding and use of the major concepts of number and operations.
 As a general theme, strategies of problem solving will be used and discussed in the context of various topics.
 This course may only be used to satisfy the Area F requirement for Early Childhood Education or General Studies majors.
 Prerequisite: Completion of Quantitative Skills mathematics with a grade of "C" or higher.